Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

 The $E_\ast$-module $E_\ast X$ is equipped with the $\mathfrak{m}$-adic topology where $\mathfrak{m}$ is the maximal ideal in $E_0$.
-This topology is always complete, but need not be separated in general -- although, in fact, all the $E_\ast$-modules we consider in this paper will be complete and separated.
-See \cite{ghmr} \S 2 for some precise assumptions which guarantee that $E_\ast X$ is complete and separated.
+This topology is always complete, but need not be separated in general.
+However, all the $E_\ast$-modules we consider in this paper will be complete and separated.
+For instance, sufficient conditions for the topology on $E_*X$ to be complete and separated are \begin{enumerate}[(a)] \item if $E_\ast X$ is finitely generated as an $E_*$-module, or \item if $K(n)_*X$ is concentrated in even degrees (Proposition 2.2 of \cite{ghmr}). \end{enumerate} For all the spectra $X$ we consider in this paper, one of these two condition holds.